DaveO-Home/embedded-acceptance-tests-react/public/README.md

 * `cd public/fusebox/build`
 * `gulp tdd`

    The HMR Server must be running if you want tests to rerun as source code(*.js) is changed.
 Note, tests can be added or removed as code is developed.
 Both Chrome and Firefox are the default browsers.
 This can be overridden with an environment variable, `export USE_BROWSERS=Opera`.
-A warning is issued under `tdd`(404: /dist_test/fusebox/resources) since `hmr` requires a non-karma build, this can be ignored.

 ### IV. **Parcel**